TyckoLab/CloudASM/README.md

 Once you do that, you need to create a "project" within GCP and choose which geographical ["region" and "zone"](https://www.google.com/search?q=gcp+regions&rlz=1C5CHFA_enUS809US809&oq=gcp+regions&aqs=chrome..69i57.1415j0j7&sourceid=chrome&ie=UTF-8) you want to request resources from.
 It is recommended to pick a region and zone near your location.
 Every job you submit within your project will pull resources from the region and zone you chose.

+EXPLAIN HOW THE DATA IS IN "BUCKETS" ETC.

+jobs with dsub requires the project name, the zone in which the virtual machine (VM) is to be launched, input bucket, output bucket, logging bucket, docker image name, machine configuration and a command/program to execute.
+Upon receiving this information, Google cloud executes that command on a docker image launched on .
+Upon receiving this information, Google cloud executes that command on a docker image launched on a VM with the machine configuration specified by dsub.

 For this reason, you will need to go over to the [Quotas](https://console.cloud.google.com/iam-admin/quotas) and you need to make sure you have access to the following quotas to be able to run 10 WGBS samples at the same time:
 - 3,000 `Queries per 100 seconds` in Compute Engine API (zone: "Global")
 - 2,000 `Read requests per 100 seconds` in Compute Engine API (zone: "Global")